TI-Toolkit/awesome-ti-docs/for_documentation.md

 #### `first`
 The `first` parameter is a component of the first argument to `For(`.

-* If `first` begins with a real var, finance var, list token, or matrix token, then first is taken to be that sole token.
+* If `first` begins with a real var, finance var, list token, or matrix token, then `first` is taken to be that sole token.
 * If `first` begins with `|L`, then `first` is taken to be a list name, parsed greedily; recall that list names are alphanumeric, cannot begin with a digit, and contain no more than 5 tokens.
 * If `first` begins with a GDB token, `ERR: DATA TYPE` is raised.
 * If `first` begins with a token which points to an archived var, `ERR: ARCHIVE` is raised.
-* If `first` begins with any other token, `ERR: SYNTAX` is raised.
+* If `first` begins with any other token, `ERR: SYNTAX` is raised (as far as can be discerned).

 #### `rest`
 The `rest` parameter is the entire remainder of the first argument to `For(` following `first`.
 For most purposes, the evaluation of `first rest` (i.e. the entire first argument to `For(`) dictates macroscopic loop behavior.